Department of Social Work

 Internship

-Students will participate in internships at companies that focus on employing people with disabilities or NPOs and social enterprises that address social problems, researching and reporting on initiatives they learned about in the field.
-Students will hone practical skills for contributing to the multicultural society of the future.
+Students participate in internships at companies that proactively employ people with disabilities or NPOs and social enterprises that address social problems, after which they report on their research.They hone practical skills that will enable them to contribute to an inclusive society.

 International Welfare Theory1, 2

-Our International Welfare Theory 1 course focuses on Europe, while International Welfare Theory 2 focuses on developing countries and foreigners living in Japan.
-In both, students learn about social welfare and multicultural society to acquire “glocal” knowledge and perspectives.
+International Welfare Theory 1 focuses on Europe, while International Welfare Theory 2 focuses on developing countries and foreigners living in Japan.
+In both courses, students learn about social work and multicultural societies to acquire “glocal” knowledge and perspectives.